flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 the flags `--xcframework --no-universal`.
 {{site.alert.end}}

-Open your existing project in Xcode and drag the frameworks from `some/path/MyApp/Flutter/Release/` in Finder into your targets's build settings > General > Frameworks, Libraries, and Embedded Content.
-Select "Embed & Sign" from the drop-down.
+Embed the generated frameworks into your existing application in Xcode.
+For example, you can drag the frameworks from `some/path/MyApp/Flutter/Release/` in Finder into your targets's build settings > General > Frameworks, Libraries, and Embedded Content.
+Then, select "Embed & Sign" from the drop-down.
 <div class="container">
   <div class="row">